The right sales coach and regular sales coaching has an extraordinary impact on sales performance.

 Quantifying the Investment

 In other circumstances, continuous support of a coach can make all the difference.
 The degree of aspiration has a bearing on the value.
-For sales coaching and sales manager coaching, we can calculate the amount of investment and ratio of return.
+For sales coaching, we can calculate the amount of investment and ratio of return.

 If our imaginary salesperson was committed to the coaching process, each session would be associated with some preparation or travel and would be likely to generate some follow on exercises that may not have any immediate impact.
 Let’s add another £53 to cover related unproductive time.
 The total hidden costs associated with an hour of coaching for our modestly compensated individual would be £266.
 Let's round this up to £300.